Neethaane En Ponvasantham (soundtrack): Development

 Menon approached Ilaiyaraaja to compose music for the film.
 The film marked the first-time collaboration of Menon and Ilaiyaraaja.
 Menon further clarified that he had decided to rope in Ilaiyaraaja for Neethaane En Ponvasantham, while working on the scriptment of the film already.
 7 singers have lent their voices for the songs, including composer Ilaiyaraaja, Karthik, Raaja's son Yuvan Shankar Raja, N. S. Krishnan's grand daughter Ramya NSK, Suraj Jagan, Sunidhi Chauhan and Bela Shende.

 Ilaiyaaraja instantaneously composed the songs on harmonium with the singers in Chennai.
 In London, the rest of the recording with the background score was completed at Angel Recording Studios for which Anglo-Indian Music Productions was hired, providing singers, a 108-piece orchestra and percussion.
 The 108-piece live symphony orchestral music was revealed to be the opening part of a song.
 A children's choir was also used as backing vocals in a song.
 Reports surfaced that the leading pair had lent their voices for the title track in the film, but the lead actress denied the rumour.
 Karthik stated that he had sung two songs for the film and the respective Telugu version as well.
 All lyrics were penned by Na.
-Muthukumar, replacing film director Gautham Menon's usual associate lyricist Thamarai for the first time.
+Muthukumar, replacing Menon's usual associate lyricist Thamarai for the first time.

 The production house sold the musical rights at an altitudinous price of ₹20 million, setting a record price of audio rights acquirement which were sold to Sony Music India.